Drowning Prevention – Why You Need Swimming Lessons

 Breathing Technique

-Breathing in freestyle involves turning your head to one side during the arm recovery phase.
+Breathing in front crawl involves turning your head to one side during the arm recovery phase.
 As your arm lifts out of the water, rotate your head to the side just enough to take a quick breath.
 Your mouth should barely clear the water surface.
 Exhale steadily through your nose and mouth while your face is in the water between breaths.
-Most beginners breathe every two or three strokes, but find whatever rhythm feels most comfortable as you learn.
-Swimming stroke technique practice
+Most beginners breathe every two or three strokes — find whatever rhythm feels most comfortable as you learn.

-Once you are comfortable with freestyle, expanding your stroke repertoire improves your versatility and fitness in the water:
+Once you are comfortable with front crawl, expanding your stroke repertoire improves your versatility, fitness, and confidence in the water.
+Stroke improvement should be a continuous goal at every swimming level.

-Backstroke is essentially freestyle performed on your back.
-It is an excellent stroke for beginners because your face stays out of the water, making breathing easy.
+Back crawl is essentially front crawl performed on your back.
+It is excellent for beginners because your face stays out of the water, making breathing easy.
 Float on your back and use an alternating flutter kick.
 Your arms alternate in a windmill motion over your head, entering the water pinky-first behind your shoulder and pulling through the water beside your body.
+Front and back crawl together form the foundation of competitive swimming skills.

 Breaststroke

-Breaststroke is a symmetrical stroke where both arms pull simultaneously in a heart-shaped pattern while your legs perform a frog kick — bending at the knees and pushing outward and backward.
-Breaststroke is slower than freestyle but is useful for swimming with your head above water to see where you are going.
+Breaststroke is a symmetrical stroke where both arms pull simultaneously in a heart-shaped pattern while your legs perform a whip kick.
+Breaststroke is slower than front crawl but useful for swimming with your head above water to see where you are going.

 Treading Water